microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 1. Use the SQL login **bob** to create an append-only ledger table for auditing of the application by executing the script **createauditledger.sql**.
 1. To simulate a user using the application to change someone else's salary **connect to SSMS as the app login** created with the **createdb.sql** script and execute the script **appchangemaryssalary.sql**
 1. **Logging back in as bob login**, look at the ledger by executing the script **viewemployeesledgerhistory.sql**.
 All you can see is that the **app** login changed Mary's salary.
 But what user from the web application made this change?
 1. Using the **bob** login again, look at the audit ledger by executing the script **getauditledger.sql**.
-This ledger cannot be updated so the app must "log" all operations and the originating user from the app who initiated the operation.
-So I can see from the Employees ledger history that the **app** user changed Mary's salary but the "app ledger table" shows **troy** was the actual person who used the app to make the change.
+This ledger table cannot be updated so the app must "log" all operations and the originating user from the app who initiated the operation.
+I can see from the Employees ledger history that the **app** user changed Mary's salary but the "app ledger table" shows **troy** was the actual person who used the app to make the change.

+Append-only ledger tables also have the same tamper evident proof of tampering with the database ledger blocks and database digests.

 ## Exercise 3: Protecting Ledger tables from DDL changes